NBA Playoffs: How many times has a team come back from a 3-0 deficit?

 - Golden State WarriorsLiveTodayTomorrowvs--|

-NBA Playoffs: How many times has a team come back from a 3-0 deficit? originally appeared on NBC Sports Philadelphia
+NBA Playoffs: How many times has a team come back from a 3-0 deficit? originally appeared on NBC Sports Washington

 The Dallas Mavericks are going to need a historic comeback if they want to keep their season alive.